An introduction to Autism Spectrum Disorder (ASD)

 Foster with Bucks, 04 April 2024 - Advice and support for foster carers

-One of Child & Family workers, Lisa, shared the following article about Autism Spectrum Disorder (ASD) and tools to support children...
+One of our Child & Family workers, Lisa, shared the following article about Autism Spectrum Disorder (ASD) and tools to support children...

 ASD is a neurodevelopmental disorder that impacts how a child develops.
 This affects interactions communication, learning and behaviour.
 Many children, with support lead happy healthy and successful lives.
 It is called a 'spectrum' because the symptoms are wide-ranging.
 People who may have initially been diagnosed with ADHD or anxiety may later be diagnosed with ASD, once further assessment and symptoms are noticed.
 Sometimes people may have some symptoms that are on the spectrum but it does not mean they have ASD.